NightLamp/discusso/README.md

 breaking website guidelines.

 Topic:
-The topic page will be detailed
+The topic page will be a detailed version of a users base argument.
+Here the score of the argument will be shown, as well as statistic measures for the argument.
+This page will also show reasoning arguments, their votes, and debuttle arguments to each reasoning argument, which also shows their vote.